Koenigsegg CCR: EDO Competition CCR Evolution

 A German-based tuning company named EDO Competition highly modified a CCR in 2011.
-The said CCR was originally yellow but had already received upgrades from the factory such as Silver exterior paint and 11-spoke CCX wheels, front splitter and side skirts, as well as the Top Gear rear spoiler in 2008.
+They said CCR was originally yellow but had already received upgrades from the factory such as Silver exterior paint and 11-spoke CCX wheels, front splitter and side skirts, as well as the Top Gear rear spoiler in 2008.
 The company's process with the CCR began with a modified ECU to boost power and a modified drive ratio to allow the vehicle to achieve its peak torque.
 The six speed gearbox was disassembled in its entirety and the plastic bushings were replaced with Uniball units resulting in the improved drive ratio.
 Due to the remapped ECU, power was up from 804 to 891 hp and the reduction of the redline to 7,200 rpm.
 As a result, the EDO Competition CCR Evolution can get from 0 to 100 km/h in 3.2 seconds, 0 to 200 km/h in 9.7 seconds, and 0 to 300 km/h in 23 seconds.
 As for the exterior, the tuner offered a new set of wheels with a coat of charcoal paint and an updated front end with auxiliary lights.
 The interior of the Koenigsegg was then covered in Alcantara material and a redesigned center console was added to accommodate a new infotainment system with a reversing camera and a custom-made pouch for the immobilizer remote.
 The total cost for this customization kit was €40,000 or $56,428.